archesproject/arches/docker/Readme.md

 ## Housekeeping
-A cleanup script is provided in [docker/cleanup.ps1](docker/cleanup.ps1).
+A cleanup script is provided in the official Arches repository: [docker/cleanup.ps1](docker/cleanup.ps1).
 This can be run on any OS and removes old Docker containers, unused images, etc.